Want a simple DIY project to welcome in the fall season? Signs make fun fall decorations. How about an easy Dollar Tree fall yard art sign?

 TIP: Use Frog Tape painter’s tape on areas that you don’t want to apply ChalkArt.

-For my fall yard art signs I would use ChalkArt in Mind Your Own Business (orange) and Preaching to the Choir (black).
+For my fall yard art signs I used ChalkArt in Mind Your Own Business (orange) and Preaching to the Choir (black).

 Step 6 ~ Using a plastic scraper, apply the ChalkArt by scraping it across the surface of the stencil.